Docs

 Watch Out for Home Favorites.

-In Super Bowl LIII, for example, New England Patriot fans flooded Rhode Island sportsbooks with bets on their favorite team.
-Most sportsbooks are owned by large, multi-national conglomerates that keep lines fairly consistent between markets, but value bettors should consider their local sportsbooks home teams when considering a bet, especially if they see value on their opponents.
+In some markets, sportsbooks see lopsided action on hometown teams.
+Value bettors should consider their local sportsbooks' home teams when considering a bet, especially if they see value on their opponents.

 Be Wary of Heavy Favorites.